immunomind/immundata/README.md

 4) **Compute** – on this step, you compute statistics per-repertoire or per-receptor, using input receptor features.
 There are several scenarios depending on what you try to achieve.

-    a)  use `immunarch` for the most common analysis functions.
+    1) use `immunarch` for the most common analysis functions.
 The package will automatically annotate both *receptors/cells* (!) and *repertoires* (!!) if it is possible.

-    b)  simply mutate on the whole dataset using `dplyr` syntax, like compute the number of cells or whatever
+    2)  simply mutate on the whole dataset using `dplyr` syntax, like compute the number of cells or whatever

-    c)  more complex compute that requires a function to apply to values and is probably not supported by `duckplyr`
+    3) more complex compute that requires a function to apply to values and is probably not supported by `duckplyr`

-        i) Function is supported by `duckdb` - then use `dd$<function_name>`
+      1) Function is supported by `duckdb` - then use `dd$<function_name>`

-        ii) Use SQL
+      2) Use SQL

-        iii) Run a completely custom function
+      3) Run a completely custom function

 5)  **Annotate** – `annotate_immundata` joins the computed values back to the initial dataset using the identifiers.
 If you already have identifiers, you can simply use `annotate_cells` or `annotate_receptors`.